 Appeal intends to promote future generations interest in our joint heritage

-by providing an educational partnership which will provide a foundation
+by providing a business partnership which will provide a foundation both

 The Save the Vengeance Appeal is committed to reinvesting in our national

 community.
 We have chosen to contribute our unique resources toward enhancing

 business and shaping our future at the local, national and international

 levels by developing co-operation and partnerships with the business community.

 We believe that an educated, involved, and informed public is critical

 to our country's future.
 For that reason, we are developing heritage, business